MiDataInt/mdi-desktop-app/docs/usage.md

 to end your SSH session.
 You must disconnect before re-connecting to a different server.

-You can also just close the desktop app, without using the Stop and Disconnect buttons.
+You can also just close/quit the desktop app, without using the Stop and Disconnect buttons.
 Any servers and jobs running on remote computers will terminate once the SSH connection is dropped.